Centrifugal clutches and brakes

 Belt-pulley version –R

 Where torque is transmitted through a V-belt, the belt groove or grooves can be machined in the drum.
 Single, duplex or multiple groove pulleys can be produced in this way.
 Depending on the clutch size, effective pulley diameters from ca. 80 to 270 mm can be incorporated.
-Common groove forms are: SPA, SPB, SPZ, and Poly-V to DIN/EN.
+Common groove forms are: SPA, SPB, SPZ, Special belt grooves and Poly-V to DIN/EN.